 Open ankle fusions are performed on those who may be suffering from an ankle disorder or deformity.
 Are you a candidate for this procedure?
 Learn more here.

 Arthroplasty surgery is not as common as other foot surgeries, and is usually the last resort for those with joint problems in their feet or ankles.

 Foot amputation can be a very traumatic experience.
 Learn what happens before, during, and after this procedure to help a loved one or yourself understand it better.

 Considering laser treatment for your toenail fungus?
 Learn about the entire process here.

-Bunion surgery is generally a last resort for foot doctors that have stubborn bunions.
+Bunion surgery is generally a last resort for the treatment of stubborn bunions.
 Learn more about the procedure, who’s a candidate and why, and the risks involved.